 Lucy Byram: Background, career highlights, quotes

-With multiple podiums to her name after just two full seasons racing pro, it's no surprise that Lucy Byram's been signed up as a T100 athlete.
+With multiple podiums to her name after just two full seasons racing pro, it was no surprise that Lucy Byram was signed up as a T100 athlete.
 Let's meet her…

 In two short seasons, Britain’s Lucy Byram has made super-quick progress through the long-course ranks, but she still has plenty of time to turn herself into one of the most feared athletes on the circuit.